CodeYourFuture/Track-AI-Essentials/Roles/content/Roles/Interviewer/index.md

 ## Submitting Your Work

 There's no submission step.
-Your work is complete when you have hired a candidate.
-You can reflect on your experience in your notebook.
+Your work is complete when you have "hired" a candidate.
+Write down your reflections in your notebook.

+> [!TIP]
+> This project is a living project and it belongs to you.
+It will run at least 12 times over the next two years and it should evolve as AI evolves.
+To improve this project, please open a ticket and/or submit a pull request to this website with your changes.